PinwenGuan/JAX-TherMo/README.md

 # JAX-TherMo
 A demo code for implementation of differentiable thermodynamic modeling in [JAX](https://github.com/google/jax).

-## Author
-This software was written by Pin-Wen Guan who was advised by Prof. Venkat Viswanathan.

 ## Reference

 Please cite the reference below if you use this code in your work:<br>